5 Signs You’re in a Toxic Relationship & How to Cope with it

 2. Emotional Manipulation and Gaslighting

 Gaslighting is a way to make you doubt your own memory and feelings.
 You might start thinking, “Maybe I am overreacting” or “Maybe it is my fault.”
-Ms. Lovleena emphasizes that in these cases, the confusion itself becomes the tool for the other person to control you.
+Ms. Lovleena emphasises that in these cases, the confusion itself becomes the tool for the other person to control you.

 3. Isolation from Friends and Family

 A toxic person often wants to keep you away from people who might help you.
-They want your attention centered entirely on them so you only listen to their perspective.
+They want your attention centred entirely on them so you only listen to their perspective.
 Over time, your world shrinks until you stop seeing the people who truly care about you.

 4. Walking on Eggshells Daily